-where $d$ is the coupling strength and $a_{ij}$ are elements in the adjacency matrix.
-Such a network captures the cascading effects between tipping elements and has been applied to the Amazon rainforest.
-Although cascading effects usually mean that the occurrence of one regime shift could trigger the occurrence of another one, not all cascading effects reported in the literature are expected to amplify each other.
-For example, it has been reported that climate-tipping points can regulate each other and reduce the probability of regime shifts in forests \cite{gaucherel2017potential, brovkin2009global}.
-The study on interactions between regime shifts could help developing methods for early warning signals detections to predict regime shifts.
+where $d$ is the coupling strength, and $a_{ij}$ are elements in the adjacency matrix.
+Such a network captures the cascading effects that occur due to interactions between tipping elements and has been applied to the Amazon rainforest.
+Although the presence of cascading effects usually means that the occurrence of one regime shift could trigger the occurrence of another regime shift, not all cascading effects reported in the literature are expected to amplify each other.
+For example, it has been reported that climate-tipping points can regulate each other and reduce the probability of regime shifts in forests \cite{gaucherel2017potential}.
+Study of the interactions between regime shifts could help researchers develop methods for early-warning signal detection to predict regime shifts.